 If you wear hard or gas-permeable lenses and dive underwater, the added pressure of the water above you can interact with the lenses in a way that may cause pain, blurry vision, the contacts getting stuck to your eye, scratching your cornea, or plenty of other problems that either just hurt or can even injure your eye.
 [Source]

 So, hard and gas-permeable lenses have two strikes against them for snorkeling and diving with contacts.
 No go.

 Some optometrists, ophthalmologists, and other doctors do recognize that, while contacts should be avoided in the water if at all possible, some people may not have that option.
 [Source]

-In this case, always make sure that you have an excellent snorkel mask for you, which is ultimately one that creates a tight seal with your face.
+In this case, always make sure that you have an excellent snorkel mask for you specifically, which is ultimately one that creates a tight seal with your face.
 If you have any in-mask exposure to water along the way, make sure to remove your contacts as soon as possible and disinfect them for at least 24 hours if you want to use them again.

-Removing your contacts and disinfecting them for 24 hours is also generally recommended each time you finish snorkeling even if it didn’t seem like you had any water exposure, just to be safe.
+Removing your contacts and disinfecting them for 24 hours is also generally recommended each time you finish snorkeling with contact lenses even if it didn’t seem like you had any water exposure, just to be safe.
 So, it’s a great idea to take a contacts case and solution along with your glasses to the beach or boat with you.